 All elements of player, employee and spectator safety that must be addressed throughout the facility design process

 Each of these items is important individually and collectively.
 Ideally, your sports complex design will adequately address these points as well as integrate them together to form a cohesive concept.
-Knowing which sports you'll facilitate enables you to plan for these events.
+Knowing which sports you'll facilitate enables you to plan for these events and will aid in the design process.
 Anticipating the needs during these events will enable you to devote adequate space to each area which will create a convenient and easy-to-navigate layout.
-Safety is a keystone in the success of this design — without safety as a priority, the design will fail.
+Safety is a keystone in the success of this design — without safety as a priority, the facility design will fail.

 Programming and Sports You Will Offer